Estimated reading time: 5 minutes

 Also, orient them to understand the legal requirements for board members.
 There are many church board training resources that can help.

-Anyone who is chosen to be part of a church board should recognize the honor and incredible responsibility that comes with that role.
+Anyone chosen to serve on a church board should recognize the honor and incredible responsibility that comes with that role.

 Having a good understanding of role responsibilities, coupled with thorough training, is a great way to get a board member equipped to serve the church.